maribethb/blockly/docs/blockly.utils_namespace.style_namespace.getcascadedstyle_1_function.md

 ## utils.style.getCascadedStyle() function

+> Warning: This API is now obsolete.
+>
+> No longer provided by Blockly.
+>

 Gets the cascaded style value of a node, or null if the value cannot be computed (only Internet Explorer can do this).

 Copied from Closure's goog.style.getCascadedStyle